Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 (1) Ensure that you have built Cbc as described above.

+(2) Ensure that you have built Boost.

-(2) Specify the location of Cbc by setting the environment variable CBC_DIR.
+(3) Specify the location of Cbc by setting the environment variable CBC_DIR.

+(4) Specify the location of Boost by setting the environment variable BOOST_DIR.
+Note that the include files must be located in $(BOOST_DIR)\include and the lib files must be located in $(BOOST_DIR)\lib.

-(3) Build IlpSolverDll and IlpSolverUnitTest.
+(5) Build IlpSolverDll and IlpSolverUnitTest.

 Class Structure